marananni/2022ws_do_mn/coursework.md

 ![The Rare Responsible Person](TheRareResponsiblePerson.png)

 Ingrained in Netflix's corporate culture is the firm belief that managers should avoid controlling their employees.
 It is assumed that entrepreneurial success can only be achieved if employees are given freedom and responsibility.
-This aspect of the corporate culture encourages and attracts innovative employees, which in turn has a positive impact on the success of the company.
+This aspect of the corporate culture encourages and attracts innovative employees, which in turn has a positive impact on the success and growth of the business.
+Growing companies in particular make the mistake of limiting employees' freedom due to increasing complexity over time, explains Netflix.
+In order to counteract the resulting chaos, rules and predefined patterns of action are established.
+As a result, the creativity of the company's talents is restricted, reducing the overall level of high-performance employees in the company.
+However, to prevent this, Netflix is always striving to ensure that the talent density in the company rises higher than the complexity increases.

 #### 4. Context, not Control